wafer-bw/go-test-cov-testing/README.md

 # total:                                          (statements)    100.0%
 ```

-- :x: does not calculate coverage for files with no `*_test.go` file
+- :x: does not calculate coverage for packages with no `*_test.go` file
     - `two.go`, `three.go`
 - :white_check_mark: does not perform any cross-package coverage
     - `one_test.go` tests `three.go` but does not cover it